|

 a fortune cookie

-The judges for the 2004 competition were an'ya and kirsty karkow.
-To see their comments on the winning haiku, click the link for 2004 on the Judges' Commentary page.
+The judges for the 2004 competition were an’ya and kirsty karkow.
+See the web page of comments from the judges.
+Here are the winning haiku:

 ocean shore